teochewthunder/trail-of-hearts/README.md

   - This should happen every time the mouse moves.
   - The CSS heart is animated and "beating", for added effect.
 3. At a certain interval, delete those hearts from the div element placeholder.

+*Note: Des not appear to work on large displays.*